-Otters are able to see fairly well underwater but they also use their whiskers to help hunt for food.
-Their whiskers can sense vibrations of fish movement, so they are able to detect the proximity of their prey.
-They can hold their breath for up to 8 minutes under water.
+Otters do most of their hunting in rivers and lakes.
+They are able to see fairly well underwater but they also use their whiskers to help hunt for food.
+Their whiskers can sense vibrations of fish movement, so they are able to tell where the fish are in the water.
+They also can hold their breath for up to 8 minutes under water helping them chase their prey.

 Common Name North American River Otter